Our Quality Commitment

 - The hVIVO Independent Quality Assurance function implements a structured internal audit program and the Quality Assurance function itself is subject to annual independent audit

-- The Quality Operations group includes management of a regulatory archive facility who are responsible for all data at the end of a study and management of the electronic document management system QuMas
+- The Regulatory and Quality Group also includes management of a regulatory archive facility who are responsible for all data at the end of a study and management of the electronic document management system QuMas

 - A dedicated Regulatory Affairs team provide regulatory support across the company and manage clinical trial applications